samply/cce-fhir-gen/README.md

 # cce-fhir-gen

-Synthetic XML data generator for CCE FHIR profiles.
+The original purpose of this tool was to generate synthetic XML data which conforms to the CCE FHIR profiles.

+However, while working on the CCE Explorer (the UI for the CCE VDC project), it became clear that some data (like a `catalogue.json`) expected by the CCE Explorer can also be generated using the same code, Hence, the original scope has expanded and newer command-line arguments have been added.

+> **NOTE**: If you, as a developer are only interested in synthetic data (and you don't work on the CCE Explorer UI), then you can safely ignore the `catalogue` cmd-line option and use only the `synthetic-data` option.

-This repository contains [Rust](https://www.rust-lang.org/) code to generate synthetic XML data for [CCE FHIR models](https://simplifier.net/cce).
+This repository contains [Rust](https://www.rust-lang.org/) code to generate synthetic XML data for [CCE FHIR profiles](https://simplifier.net/cce) and it also generates a `catalogue.json` (to be used by the CCE Explorer UI).

 ## FHIR library

-There are a couple of creates that support FHIR:
+There are a couple of crates that support FHIR:

 - [fhir-sdk](https://docs.rs/fhir-sdk/latest/fhir_sdk/) - is being used in other projects, but it only supports serialization and deserialization to and from JSON, and **XML is not supported yet**.